-Similar to study 1, we expected that reactions to pharmaceutical marketing strategies would depend on their underlying relational norm.
-We contrasted judgments about the acceptability of strategies, which were either market pricing or communal sharing in nature, with judgments made for a software company, which consumers expect to act as a forprofit business.
-Both pharmaceuticals and software are otherwise similar industries: high research and development costs, low manufacturing and distribution costs, limited patent protection, and heavy demand to develop new technology.
+Similar to Study 1, we expected that reactions to pharmaceutical marketing strategies would depend on their underlying relational norm.
+We contrasted judgments about the acceptability of strategies, which were either market-pricing or communal-sharing in nature, with judgments made for a software company, which consumers expect to act as a for-profit business.
+Both pharmaceuticals and software are otherwise similar: high research and development costs, low manufacturing and distribution costs, limited patent protection, and heavy demand to develop new technology.
 In an analysis of blue-chip stocks, Microsoft was second only to Pfizer with the highest percentage of capital invested in R&D (Halperin 2006).

-We surveyed an adult sample (N=1975; 61% female; median age = 49 years) to confirm our assertion that consumers believe the pricing of medicine should be based on communal sharing rather than market-pricing principles.
-A greater proportion of respondents believed that medication should be priced according to need, compared to software (86% vs. 56%, respectively; $\chi^2=670.5$; p<.001).
+We surveyed an adult sample (N = 1975; 61% female; Median age = 49 years) to confirm our assertion that consumers believe the pricing of medicine should be based on communal-sharing rather than market-pricing principles.
+A greater proportion of respondents believed that medication should be priced according to need compared to software (86% vs. 56%, respectively; χ^2 = 670.5; p < .001).

-Eighty-nine undergraduates participated in the study for partial course credit.
-They were randomly assigned to either a pharmaceutical or software condition and told that the company is considering a variety of marketing strategies to "serve, recruit, and retain customers."
-The six marketing strategies are listed in table 2.
-We included two pricingrelated strategies in the material: the market-pricing strategy was labeled "value-based pricing" and was described, in part, as "selling prices based on the perceived value to the customer, instead of on other traditional factors like production costs or competitor's prices."
-The communal-sharing strategy was labeled "ensure access for customers in need," and was described, in part, as "create a special pricing program in which low-income customers can apply for and receive the company's product at a lower cost."
-Respondents judged how unacceptable or acceptable each strategy was from an "ethical, moral, or principled standpoint" on a 7-
+Eighty nine undergraduates participated in the study for partial course credit.
+They were randomly assigned to either a pharmaceutical or software condition and told that the company is considering a variety of marketing strategies to "serve, recruit and retain customers."
+The six marketing strategies are listed in Table 2.
+We included two pricing-related strategies in the material: the market-pricing strategy was labeled "value-based pricing" and was described, in part, as "selling prices based on the perceived value to the customer, instead of on other traditional factors like production costs or competitor's prices."
+The communal-sharing strategy was labeled, "ensure access for customers in need," and was described, in part, as "create a special pricing program in which low-income customers can apply for and receive the company's product at a lower cost."
+Respondents judged how unacceptable or acceptable each strategy was from an "ethical, moral, or principled standpoint" on a seven-point scale with the end points labeled, "Completely Unacceptable" and "Completely Acceptable."